fjlopez/kotlin-akka/docs/example-hello.md

 }
 ```
 What's going on?
-1. `HelloActor` class receiver is configured to handle any message of type `String` and log a hello message.
+1. `HelloActor` is an actor class whose base class mixes logging into the actor class.
-`HelloActor` base class mixes logging into the actor.
+1. `HelloActor::createReceive` method is configured to create a receiver able to handle any message of type `String` and then log a hello message.
 1. `ActorSystem.create` creates the actor system.
 It is a heavyweight structure that will allocate *Threads*, so we should create one per logical application.
 1. `Props.create(...)` creates a *Props*, an immutable configuration object using in creating an actor given a class.